-- 20.4.1 Phillip Income Fund is subject to investment and borrowing restrictions in the Investment and Borrowing Guidelines as set out in Appendix 1 hereto, which guidelines may be amended from time to time.
-In addition to Appendix 1, for so long as Phillip Income Fund is a Qualifying CIS, Phillip Income Fund shall also comply with the product restrictions of Qualifying CIS set out in Sections 1, 2, 3 and 4 of Part II of the Standards of Qualifying CIS or any other applicable law, regulation, rule, guideline or directive (as may be amended or issued or enacted from time to time). - 20.4.2 Phillip Money Market Fund is subject to the investment and borrowing restrictions in the Investment and Borrowing Guidelines (except for the provisions in sections 1 to 4 (other than paragraphs 1.3, 1.6, 1.7, 4.1 and 4.8)) and the investment guidelines for money market funds issued by the MAS under the Code as set out in Appendices 1 and 2 hereto respectively, which guidelines may be amended from time to time.
-Phillip Money Market Fund will not invest in any product nor engage in any transaction which may cause Phillip Money Market Fund not to be regarded as an Excluded Investment Product and may only invest in the products listed under Annex 1 of the MAS Notice on the Sale of Investment Products as Excluded Investment Products or in deposits (as defined in section 4(B)(4) of the Banking Act (Cap.
+Phillip Money Market Fund is subject to the investment and borrowing restrictions in the Investment and Borrowing Guidelines (except for the provisions in sections 1 to 4 (other than paragraphs 1.3, 1.6, 1.7, 4.1 and 4.8)) and the investment guidelines for money market funds issued by the MAS under the Code as set out in Appendices 1 and 2 hereto respectively, which guidelines may be amended from time to time.
+Phillip Money Market Fund will not invest in any product nor engage in any transaction which may cause the Units of the Phillip Money Market Fund not to be regarded as an Excluded Investment Products and prescribed capital markets products and may only invest in Excluded Investment Products and prescribed capital markets products, and/or in deposits (as defined in section 4(B)(4) of the Banking Act (Cap.
 19)).